 Crib rail covers that are held in place by buttons should be avoided.
 Buttons can pop off and are the perfect size to be swallowed by a curious baby.

-While a low hanging crib rail cover will be easier for your baby to chew on, it does block out your baby’s view of outside the crib.
-If your baby enjoys staring out into the nursery then stick to a crib rail cover that does not hang.
+While a low hanging crib rail cover will be easier for your baby to chew on, it does block out your baby’s view.
+If your baby enjoys staring out into the nursery then stick to one that does not hang.

 You may notice that the crib rail covers in this list are all made from fabric.
 Surprisingly, in my testing, the fabric crib rail covers far outperformed covers made from rubber, plastic or other materials.
 So read on to discover the top crib rail covers available.